mogenslund/liquid/README.md

 I could tell a lot about the editor, but I think you should see the video below for a demonstration.

-## Demo video
-Watch this video to get a sense of how the editor works: [liquid01](https://drive.google.com/file/d/0B5Au3PxHCmgBM2MySHl4aUVWTEE/view?usp=sharing)

 ## Technical video explaining the core datastructure of the editor
 This video is for technical minded people to get a view of the inside of the construction of the editor.
 Useful for understanding the idea behind the editor or as inspiration for similar projects or extensions of this: [slider01](https://drive.google.com/file/d/0B5Au3PxHCmgBNjJodzNjQ2w4c2M/view?usp=sharing)